 Lasers replace the Human hand.

 The world’s 3rd Victus laser was installed at Centre for Sight in April 2012.
-Centre for Sight is a reference site for the manufacturer (Technolas Perfect Vision / Bausch and Lomb).
-Visitors from the United States, Canada and Europe regularly visit the Centre to see Victus in action and observe our unique manner of delivering the procedure.
+Centre for Sight is a reference site for the manufacturers of laser cataraxct surgery (Technolas Perfect Vision / Bausch and Lomb and CAPSULaser, Excellens).
+Visitors from the United States, Canada and Europe regularly visit the Centre to see 21st century cataract surgery in action and observe the unique manner in which we deliver the procedure.

 Innovative technique and new instrument invented at Centre for Sight!

 Surgeons at Centre for Sight devised an innovative method of lens removal using the Victus Femtosecond Laser demonstrating a statistically significant reduction in time taken to remove the cataract.
 Quicker removal is safer for the eye and causes less trauma and eye reaction.
 The technique named by Sheraz Daya the inventor is called “Translenticular Hydrodissection”3 was presented at the European Society of Cataract Surgery, Milan 2012 and American Society of Cataract and Refractive Surgery (ASCRS) Chicago 2013 has received great acclaim by international surgeons.
 The video demonstrating the technique won an “Oscar” at the ASCRS film festival in 2013.
 The technique requires use of a device invented at Centre for Sight and developed in collaboration with Bausch + Lomb.
 The “Daya Trans-Lens Hydrodissection Cannula” is now commercially available from Bausch and Lomb.